 Stetson's Unified Leadership Application provides access to the application for interested applicants.

 How many RA positions are there?

-Your housing cost will be covered by a financial aid award from RLL which will be applied to your room charges in that specific amount.
-It is possible that this award may put you over your need and may reduce certain need based grants that you may be eligible for.
-RA's receive $1,000 paid over 20 payments.
-These stipends will be covered by either Federal Work Study (FWS) or University Employment.
+The housing cost is covered by a financial aid award from Residential Living and Learning which will be applied to your room charges in that specific amount.
+It is possible that this award may put you over your need and may reduce certain need-based grants that you may be eligible for.
+In addition, RA's receive $1,344 paid over 20 payments.
+These stipends will be covered by either Federal Work-Study or University Employment.
 Students who are eligible for FWS will receive their stipend from this fund.
-Stipends are paid over 10 months.
+Stipends are paid over 10 months (August-May).
 The stipend and room award will be terminated if the position is terminated.
-For more information we encourage you to attend an Information Session.
+For more information, we encourage you to attend an information session.

-What is the RA seminar?
+What is the RA Candidate Experience?